When abuse includes stealthing and results in an unwanted pregnancy

 Currently, I am preparing to give birth while he is dodging a process server who is trying to serve him paperwork to obtain his consent for the adoption.
 He most likely believes the matter is related to child support.
 Meanwhile, I have several high-risk conditions that require daily injections and medications, and as time goes on and the conditions gradually become more troublesome for my health, I hate him even more.
 However, I am finally looking forward to the joy that my pain will bring another family, which is the only redeeming aspect of my situation.

 Have you been a victim of abuse?
-We have a Tribe of Solo Moms who’ve been there and will offer support and information.
+We have a Sister Chat of Solo Moms who’ve been there and will offer support and information.

 Please feel free to contact us with any comments or questions.